ClementTsang/bottom/.github/pull_request_template.md

 A description of the change and what it does.
 If relevant, please provide screenshots of what results from the change.

+## Issue

+If applicable, what issue does this address?

+Issue:

 ## Type of change

 Remove the irrelevant one.